-So the psychological effects of lockdown in South Africa is not limited to people that are addicted to substances, it goes far wider than that.
+So the psychological effects of lockdown in South Africa are not limited to people that are addicted to substances, it runs far deeper than that.

-In many respects, even “normal relationships” function inside of boundaries that includes a range of seemingly harmless coping mechanisms.
+In many respects, even “normal relationships” function inside of assumed boundaries that include a wide range of seemingly harmless coping mechanisms.
 The status quo swings off balance when these “self-soothing” rituals and “normal” coping mechanisms can be directly impacted by South Africa’s militant lockdown legislation.

 The removal of agency, autonomy, freedom, feeling trapped are common fears but the removal of those more “societal approved addictions” or coping mechanisms like walking the dog, going to work, going to the gym, shopping, seeing friends, sex then lockdown takes on an entirely new form.

 - We all “need” our own “addictive behaviours” to soothe sooner or later.

 - Addiction is an inherent trait of being a human with emotions.

 - Addiction serves the function of allowing us to escape an uncomfortable reality.